Trafexofive/gemini-web-wrapper-overhaul/README.md

 * Relies on the unofficial `gemini-webapi` and browser cookie authentication.
 * Currently requires the `prompts.py` file to be present at the project root for defining mode behaviors.
 * Error handling and stability, particularly regarding `gemini-webapi` interactions, might require further testing and refinement.
+* You need to manually create/change the chats through the provided frontend.

 ## Dependencies